 This article needs additional citations for verification.
 Please help improve this article by adding citations to reliable sources.
-Unsourced material may be challenged and removed.Find sources: "Timeline of the BBC World Service" – news · newspapers · books · scholar · JSTOR (September 2018) (Learn how and when to remove this template message)
+Unsourced material may be challenged and removed.Find sources: "Timeline of the BBC World Service" – news · newspapers · books · scholar · JSTOR (September 2018) (Learn how and when to remove this message)

 A timeline of notable events relating to the BBC World Service, the world's largest international broadcaster, which began broadcasting in 1932.